How to Keep Your Content Feeling Fresh Each Social Media Platform

 - Direct audience to your blog: If you’re writing a blog related to your business or a blog for your website, should push your followers to read it.
 Direct your audience to your blog through a post.
 Images directing people to a particular post or your blog could potentially increase engagement.

 Instagram is a photo-sharing social platform that is strictly visual-based.
-Instagram is one of the best platforms for creativity.
-Instagram is a platform that lets an image speak a thousand words, so being lengthy with captions isn’t required – being unique, however, is.
+It is one of the best platforms for creativity that lets an image speak a thousand words.
+This means that having lengthy captions isn’t required.
 When it comes to creating posts, your main concern should only be the quality of your image, gif, video or social graphic.
 Similar to Twitter, hashtags are important on Instagram, but minimal is key on this platform.
 Instagram tends to be fun, engaging and extremely creative.

 - Graphics: Adding videos, photos, social graphics or gifs instantly makes your status update more attractive, plus, it boosts your potential to have it shared across multiple channels.
 Take the time to enrich a post with a photo or a video you’ve created – you’ll be surprised at the increased levels of engagement you’ll see as a result.